-In considering probability of establishment, it should be noted that a transient pest (see ISPM No. 8: Determination of pest status in an area) may not be able to establish in the PRA area (e.g. because of unsuitable climatic conditions) but could still have unacceptable economic consequences (see IPPC Art.
-VII.3).
+In considering probability of establishment, it should be noted that a transient pest (see ISPM 8:1998) may not be able to establish in the PRA area (e.g. because of unsuitable climatic conditions) but could still have unacceptable economic consequences (see IPPC Article VII.3).

-In the case of plants to be imported, the assessment of the probability of establishment concerns the unintended habitats.
+S1 In the case of plants as pests, assessment of the probability of establishment concerns their establishment in habitats other than those in which they are intended to grow.